5 Tips for a More Sustainable Event

 By making thoughtful choices about the origin of the products used at your event, you can enhance its overall sustainability.

 First, think local.
-Many elements of your event—including décor, catering, signage, and structures—can be sourced from businesses near your site to minimize the environmental impact of shipping items from faraway places.
+Many elements of your event—including décor, catering, signage, and structures—can be sourced from businesses near your site as a way to help minimize the environmental impact of shipping items from faraway places.

 Next, source sustainably harvested, organic, or fair-trade certified materials whenever possible.
 Food may be the first thing that comes to mind, but responsible sourcing extends to a variety of other areas.
 For example, you could rent furniture and temporary structures made of bamboo or reclaimed wood.

-To help planners in their sourcing decisions, Marriott produced a Responsible Sourcing Guide in 2021–22 with criteria and third-party sustainability certification information that that meet core sustainability parameters, such as animal welfare and low-impact agricultural practices.
+To help planners in their sourcing decisions, Marriott produced a Responsible Sourcing Guide in 2021–22 with criteria and third-party sustainability certification information that encourage responsible sourcing in key areas, such as animal welfare and low-impact agricultural practices.

 5. Understand and Measure Your Environmental Impact

-When discussing your event’s needs with the hotel, ask about the ability of the hotel to provide impact reporting on the sustainable practices they have implemented and/or footprint data associated with the event, as well as any major initiatives they may be a part of that are reducing their environmental footprint behind the scenes.
+When discussing your event’s needs with the hotel, ask about the ability of the hotel to provide impact reporting on the sustainable practices they have implemented and/or footprint data associated with the event, as well as any major initiatives they may be a part of to reduce their environmental footprint behind the scenes.

 When it comes to reporting on an event’s sustainability impact, Marriott’s Connect Responsibly program - available at hotels from participating brands globally in fall 2024 - provides planners with a detailed Meeting Impact Report and sustainability impact metrics tailored to their event.
 These include property-specific sustainability practices implemented during the event and the calculated carbon and water footprints of the event.

-To enhance transparency with attendees, share your event’s estimated and final footprint values, including the implemented sustainable practices and any funding of a carbon offset project, to help build credibility and educate attendees on the actions being taken collectively to reduce the event’s environmental impact.
+To enhance transparency with attendees, you can share your event’s estimated and final footprint values, including the implemented sustainable practices and any funding of a carbon offset project, which may help build credibility and educate attendees about the actions being taken collectively to reduce the event’s environmental impact.

 “We understand that sustainability is a priority for our customers, which is why we created this robust program,” says Jennifer Kellogg, Vice President of Meetings + Events for Marriott International.
-“Now, event planners can focus on working with our hotels to deliver memorable experiences while knowing they can minimize their environmental impact.”
+“Now, event planners can focus on working with our hotels to deliver memorable experiences while using strategies that can help minimize their environmental impact.”